Action #998

 Well, you could have a cube format, and then a specific set of cubes is provided for a given formula.

-#15 Updated by Mayer Michael almost 11 years ago
+#15 Updated by Mayer Michael about 11 years ago

 Ok, you mean to have the possibility to use several PSF parameterisations within one class?
 That means reading in all available cubes and the class is able to determine which formula to take (e.g. having “Gamma” and “Sigma” signals to use the king profile, etc.)

-#16 Updated by Knödlseder Jürgen almost 11 years ago
+#16 Updated by Knödlseder Jürgen about 11 years ago

 Mayer Michael wrote: